-We are innovating a new climate-friendly heat storage technology.
+We are innovating a new climate-friendly Heat Storage Technology.

 We are located in Hässelby, Stockholm.
 Come and visit us!